 Many successful businesses accept a variety of payment options, including cash, credit and debit cards, credit, and checks.
 To keep up with trends, consider also accepting mobile wallet payments.

 You can require customers to spend a certain amount to use alternative payment methods.
 For example, customers may need to spend at least $15 to pay by card.

 Don’t forget to record transactions in your accounting books if you run a cash-only business.
 Track your cash with Patriot’s online accounting software.
 Record customer payments, generate financial statements, and more.
-Get your self-guided demo now!
+Get your free trial now!

 This article has been updated from its original publication date of December 8, 2016.This is not intended as legal advice; for more information, please click here.